hartwigmedical/hmftools/isofox/README.md

-bam_file | Input BAM file - must be sorted, preferably with duplicates marked and requires a corresponding index file ref_genome | Reference genome fasta file ref_genome_version | 37 (default) or 38 gene_transcripts_dir | Directory for Ensembl reference files - see instructions for generation or access below. functions | List separated by ';', default is 'TRANSCRIPT_COUNTS;NOVEL_LOCATIONS;FUSIONS'.
+bam_file | Input BAM file - must be sorted, preferably with duplicates marked and requires a corresponding index file ref_genome | Reference genome fasta file ref_genome_version | 37 (default) or 38 ensembl_data_dir | Directory for Ensembl reference files - see instructions for generation or access below. functions | List separated by ';', default is 'TRANSCRIPT_COUNTS;NOVEL_LOCATIONS;FUSIONS'.
 Other values: EXPECTED_GC_COUNTS, EXPECTED_TRANS_COUNTS, STATISTICS and READ_COUNTS.

 For instructions on how to generate the Ensembl data cache, see subsection below.